 So why not just remove the violent illegals, and leave the good families alone or grant them citizenship?
 Because that is inherently unjust and unfair.
 Maybe some people are okay with double standards or two-tiered justice, but for anybody who truly cares about justice and fairness, if somebody skips the line you can't reward them with a fast pass, even if they seem like good people.

 The United States of America has laws for a good reason.
 It is the culmination of research into millennia of human governance, finding what works, and what does not.
 It has a system of checks and balances designed to keep the people safe and in power.
 A crucial part of that is the law.
 The law protects us.
 If we do not enforce the law just because doing so makes us sad, then we lose that protection.
+This seems self-evident, but you can't have both the protection of the law, and no law enforcement.

 Sowing seeds